MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 1. Read the [prerequisites](hyper-v-bare-metal.md#before-you-start) for bare-metal cluster deployment.
 Note that:

     - The generalized VHD or VHDX in the VMM library should be running Azure Stack HCI with the latest updates.
 The **Operating system** and **Virtualization platform** values for the hard disk should be set.
-    - For bare-metal deployment you need to add a pre-boot execution environment (PXE) server to the VMM fabric.
+    - For bare-metal deployment, you need to add a pre-boot execution environment (PXE) server to the VMM fabric.
 The PXE server is provided through Windows Deployment Services.
-VMM uses it’s own WinPE image, and you need to make sure that it’s the latest.
+VMM uses its own WinPE image, and you need to make sure that it’s the latest.
 To do this, click **Fabric** > **Infrastructure** > **Update WinPE image**, and make sure that the job finishes.

 2. Follow the instructions for [provisioning a cluster from bare-metal computers](hyper-v-bare-metal.md).